FacebooktwitterredditmailFacebooktwitterredditmail

 In 1965 Wild Bill built the Roadog II (an improved version of his first giant creation) and later he also built what he hoped were going to be productions motorcycles called the Gelbke Auto-Four.
 Only a handful of the Auto-Fours were built and although they were a smaller motorcycle by comparison to the Roaddogs, they were a lot bigger when compared to even the largest motorcycles made by other manufacturers.

 So what happened to Wild Bill?
-He died in 1978 in a shootout with the police…he may have passed, but this gigantic motorcycle and the stories about Wild Bill still survive today.
+He died in 1978 in a shootout with the police.
+He may have passed, but this gigantic motorcycle and the stories about Wild Bill still survive today.